 For example, the web notebook-based ranker 404 can assign a higher rank to search results corresponding to websites matching content of web notebooks.
 In particular, if the user enters a search query for “Hawaii vacation” in the web browser 104, the web notebook-based ranker 404 can rank the corresponding search results based on whether existing web notebooks that contain content clipped from the search results have titles matching the keywords (e.g., “Hawaii” and “vacation”) or contain clipped content matching the keywords.

-If there are a number of notebooks which share a URL with a set of search results, the quantity of notebooks mentioning the URL, and the frequency of occurance of the keywords searched for which appear within the notebooks might also influence the rankings of that URL in the search results for that query.
+If there are a number of notebooks which share a URL with a set of search results, the number of notebooks mentioning the URL, and the frequency of occurance of the keywords searched for which appear within the notebooks might also influence the rankings of that URL in the search results for that query.

 In addition, the web notebook-based ranker 404 can assign higher ranks to search results matching a greater number of notebooks and/or a greater number of occurrences of keywords within those notebooks.

-In each instance, respectively, the system may presume that notebook authors select descriptive titles for content they clip, that clipped content matching keywords is a more important part of a web page than is unclipped content, or that the number of clippings from a web page reflects its perceived usefulness to users in general.
+In each instance, respectively, the system may presume that notebook authors select descriptive titles for the content they clip, that clipped content matching keywords is a more important part of a web page than is unclipped content, or that the number of clippings from a web page reflects its perceived usefulness to users in general.